 A data collection plan is used to collect all the critical data in a system.
 It covers –

 - Type of data that needs to be collected or gathered

 - Different data sources for analyzing a data set

-Q32.
-What do you know about Top-down approach in six sigma?
+Q35.
+What do you know about the Top-down approach in six sigma?

-It is a process in Six Sigma implementation, which is in line with the business strategy and consumer requirements, and paves way for common understanding and nomenclature.
-On the other hand, the major disadvantage of this process is that it has a very broad scope, thus is difficult to be executed within a stipulated time.
+It is a process in Six Sigma implementation, which aligns with the business strategy and consumer requirements, and paves the way for shared understanding and vocabulary.
+On the other hand, the major disadvantage of this process is that it has an extensive scope, thus it is difficult to be executed within a stipulated time.

 It is the acronym of Value Stream Mapping.
 This methodology is used to eliminate wastes from a process and map the flow of information required to deliver a product or service.

 An Affinity Diagram is an analytical tool used to cluster or organize ideas into subgroups.
 These ideas are mostly generated from discussions or brainstorming sessions and used in analyzing complex issues.